 A curator, a strategist, and an educator, I work with artists, businesses, and organizations to make amazing things happen—producing exhibitions and events, developing and repositioning brands, and instilling agency and inspiring others.

 I grew up in Richmond, Virginia and moved to Dublin, Ireland in 1998.
 I studied history and archaeology at Trinity College Dublin.
 During my doctoral research, I apprenticed as an art technician at the Douglas Hyde Gallery.
 This led to a career as an independent curator.
-In 2010, I moved to Providence, Rhode Island to join Brown University and the Rhode Island School of Design.
-There I served as Curator of the David Winton Bell Gallery and on the executive committee of the Creative Arts Council.
+In 2010, I moved to Providence, Rhode Island to join Brown University and the Rhode Island School of Design, where I serve as Curator of the David Winton Bell Gallery and on the executive committee of the Creative Arts Council.
 During the 2013-2014 academic year, I was based in Istanbul, Turkey as Assistant Professor of Contemporary Art and Curatorial Practice at Koç University.
 There I curated An Innocent City responding to Orhan Pamuk’s Museum of Innocence.
-I’ve published books and essays on contemporary art, archaeology and heritage, and I’ve held fellowships at Brown University, the University of Notre Dame, and University College Dublin.
+I have published books and essays on contemporary art, archaeology and heritage, and I’ve held fellowships at Brown University, the University of Notre Dame, and University College Dublin.

 Email: ian [at] aldenrussell [dot] com